-The High Line is a public park built on an historic freight rail line elevated above the streets on Manhattan’s West Side.
-It is owned by the City of New York, and maintained and operated by Friends of the High Line.
+The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan’s West Side.
+It is owned by the City of New York and maintained and operated by Friends of the High Line.
 Founded in 1999 by community residents, Friends of the High Line fought for the High Line’s preservation and transformation at a time when the historic structure was under the threat of demolition.
 It is now the non-profit conservancy working with the New York City Department of Parks & Recreation to make sure the High Line is maintained as an extraordinary public space for all visitors to enjoy.

 More on The High Line

 This first classical Chinese garden in America was completed in 1999.
 Every plant was grown and imported from China.
 Every stone and all the building materials were imported from China.
 A team of Chinese builders and landscapers carefully assembled the garden at Snug Harbor Cultural Center.
 You enter the garden through the gift shop (the last Victorian Cottage on Cottage Row).